Program TypeMajor, Minor

 - Public Information Officer

 - Public Relations Manager

 There are many avenues of work that communication majors pursue, which yields a unique environment of creatives working together.

-Chair of Communication, Associate Professor of Communication, Fellow in Catholic Studies
+Director of Communication Program, Associate Professor of Communication, Fellow in Catholic Studies

 Amy Hollar, MA